 Your admissions application is reviewed jointly by Graduate Admissions and the academic department to which you have applied.
 Part of your materials should be sent to Graduate Admissions and part to the academic department:

 - Application form, submitted online

 - Application-processing fee, non-refundable

-- Domestic applicants: Two official transcript/academic records from each institution attended
+- Domestic applicants: One unofficial transcript/academic record from each institution attended

-- International applicants: Two official academic records from each institution attended
+- International applicants: One unofficial academic record from each institution attended

 - Official test scores submitted from the testing agency directly to us

 To the Academic Department